 Release date: April 2017 | Rear camera: 12MP | Front camera: 8MP | OIS: Yes | Rear camera aperture: f/1.7 | Autofocus type: Phase detection | Weight: 155g | Dimensions: 148.9 x 68.1 x 8mm | Storage: 64GB

 If you want to improve your Insta-game, then you're probably not after the priciest smartphone on the market.
 That's why we've picked out the still-great-after-all-this-time Samsung Galaxy S8 as our choice camera phone for selfies.
 With its dedicated selfie mode, the S8 just makes taking photos with the 8MP front camera ridiculously easy.
 We found that you don't have to mess around taking multiple shots before this phone gets things right – it's on the ball straight away.
 The fact that it's a former Samsung flagship phone means you get the rest of the package, too: superb screen, premium design, equally impressive main camera.
-And as it was released over a year ago, you get an affordable price tag.
+And as it was released two years ago, you get an affordable price tag.

 08. Wileyfox Swift 2 Plus